tetricky/sqlite-backup/README.md

 Default: `FALSE`

+#### MAIL_TO

+The recipient of the mailx notifications.
+Required if MAIL_SMTP_ENABLE is true.

+Default: ``

 #### MAIL_SMTP_VARIABLES

+Defines how the email notification is sent.
 Refer to the mailx documentation for the correct usage for your requirements.
 It's out of scope and unsupported here.

 **We will set the subject according to the usage scenario, so you should not use the `-s` option.**

+As an example to send notifications using a zoho account and server.

 ```text
 # My example: